leokariuki/leokariuki/README.md

 ## Hi there! 👋

-I'm Leo Kariuki, a data scientist passionate about using data to tell stories and derive meaningful insights that can aid in making informed decisions.
+Hi, I'm Leo Kariuki, a Data Scientist who loves uncovering patterns and translating data into stories that inspire decisions.
+I enjoy making sense of complex information and turning numbers into insights.
 Welcome to my GitHub profile!
 ## 🔍 Interests

 Python